wish13yt/sharkey-api-docs/sharkey-api-docs/docs/posting.md

 }
 expiredAfter takes time in milliseconds.
 For example, 6 seconds would be 6000 ms. expiresAt takes in Unix timestamps.
 For example, 1767160800000 is December 31st, 2025 at 12:00 AM.
+If no poll is provided, null is used instead of the poll object.